 Example of bundled programs installation

-How to remove the Wave Browser from my PC?
+How to remove Wave Browser?

 Wave Browser is not very hard to remove manually.
 However, deleting it is not a guarantee of your security.
 During the term it was running on your PC, it could easily introduce something unpleasant.
 Moreover, its removal may be complicated as it is absent from the list of installed apps.
-To have no problems removing Wave Browser and be sure that your system is clean, anti-malware software is required.
+To have no problems removing it and be sure that your system is clean, anti-malware software is required.

 I rent having to attempt privacy on cells/computers.
 Even a spoken conversation between friends brings waves of advertising whether off or on the phone!
 I have installed dumb phones in my home.
 No text or email.
 Just calls.
 It does announce “unknown caller” loudly and it’s never answered then.
 On my Android it shows ‘Scam Likely’ to warn not to answer but then you have to go through the blocking process (over 300 blocked) after 18 months and rising quicker.
 What the HELL, and now the blocked calls are coming thru again?
 What a price we all pay for convenience!
 It’s not worth it… Pissed Off.